 How to Replace the Screen on a Fitbit Ionic Smartwatch

-As most things do that are made of glass, the screen on the Fitbit Ionic will crack if struck with enough force.
-If you have found yourself with a cracked screen and want to save some money on the repair and do it yourself, you are in the right spot!
+If you have found yourself with a cracked screen on your Fitbit Ionic and want to save some money on the repair and do it yourself, you are in the right spot!
 We also sell New Replacement Screens for the Fitbit Ionic.
 This repair will also fix issues with dead pixels or other such types of defects as you are replacing the glass and the screen itself.

 Are you a business?
 We offer wholesale discounts on our repair services if you are sending numerous units in for repair or want to send us continuing batches of devices for repair on a regular basis.
 Contact our support team for more info Info@JoesGE.com (This email is only for wholesale inquiries, please contact Support@JoesGE.com for other inquiries).